WpSpeedDoctor/better-child-theme-enqueue-styles/README.md

 Let's say you have template 'woocommerce' then in order to load CSS file only for this template you have to have ```/child-theme/assets/css/template-woocommerce.css```.
 You can create it manually or when logged in, go to the page where this template was used and add query string ?css=template.
 Similar way you can create the CSS file for the page by using query string ```?css=page``` or inline by ```?css=inline```.
 Otherwise, you need to create for the page with WordPress ID=2 ```/child-theme/assets/css/page-2.css``` or inline ```/child-theme/assets/css/inline-2.css```.

+For debugging purposes, I have included a debugging window.
+It will display the file path of files that been loaded or, if not present, would be loaded if they been present.
+To display this debugging window just add on a given page query string ```?css``` and you have to be logged in.
+An example would be ``` https://mywebsite.com/shop/?css```.

 Then go and add your styles into created files.

 The priority of loading styles are the following: